 - Your age.
 You’re more likely to develop AMD as you get older.

 - Smoking.
-If you smoke, you’re more than three times more likely to develop AMD than a non-smoker.
+If you smoke, you’re two to three times more likely to develop AMD than a non-smoker.
 Your risk increases with the amount you smoke, and the number of years you've been smoking.

 Currently, there’s no cure or treatment for dry AMD.
 But there are many scientific research studies looking into this.

 Scientists are looking for new treatments for AMD all the time.
 New treatments that are currently being investigated for dry AMD include the following.

 - Monoclonal antibodies that may be able to halt the development of dry AMD.

 - An implant of retinal cells into your eye, targeting the photoreceptor cells in your eye.

 - Development of new formulations of dietary supplements that may be able to slow the progression of AMD.